adryyy/woocommerce-products-carousel-all-in-one/readme.txt

 == Frequently Asked Questions ==
 If you've got any questions, don't hesitate to ask.

+= How can I add custom theme? =

+1. Now, you can add your custom stylesheet in your's theme directory.
+2. If you don't have "css" folder in your WordPress theme, you must create it.
+3. Then, in this folder create another - named "woocommerce_products_carousel_all_in_one" and now you can move custom stylesheets in there :)

+Folders tree should looks like this:
+`/themes/my_wordpress_theme/css/woocommerce_products_carousel_all_in_one/custom.css`

 == Screenshots ==
 1. Widget configuration
 2. Shortcode generator